 Impressions really aren’t a meaningful metric for ROI, especially considering how some networks treat them.
 For example, you may run a video ad campaign on Facebook.
 Your video ad doesn’t even have to start playing in order for Facebook to count the ad as an impression.
 It just needs to pop up in someone’s feed, even if the user scrolls right past it.

-While impressions refer to the number of times an ad is displayed, reach refers to the amount of users who have seen a piece of content.
+While impressions refer to the number of times an ad is displayed, reach refers to the number of users who have seen a piece of content.

 Say you have an ad that is displayed on a screen 500 times to 300 users.
 Your reach would be 300 users.
 Some of those users may have seen your ad once, while others may have seen it multiple times.